 As a context, object names are typed from a lower object and divided by a period.
 For example, if you want to create a print server into NET under DS, type "NET.DS".

-- 4 Click [OK] to close the property sheet. - 3 After the confirmation dialog box appears, click [OK]. - On the [NIB] menu, click [Exit] to exit the NIB Setup Tool. - 11 From Windows, run NWAdmin.
+4 Click [OK] to close the property sheet.

+5 After the confirmation dialog box appears, click [OK].

+1 From Windows, run NWAdmin.

 For more information about NWAdmin, see the documentation that comes with the NetWare.